ThanosGkou/exso/docs/source/migration.rst

 - Any new exso version may introduce changes to some reports, that require a **retrospective implementation**.
 - Depending on, which version of exso you're migrating from, this wiping out and remake may not be necessary
 - For simplicity, version 0.0.0 is assumed as the previous version used.
+- General guideline: with every new exso version, it's safest rebuild the whole database (default option integrated in exso as-packaged)
+- Remember to re-set system formats (if needed) in exso (exso.settings.set_system_formats()) after each new version is installed.

 Data readiness for |version| (15min products)